-It is no secret in Latin America we are all about beans!
-With no shame, I rise that flag!
+It is no secret that we are all about beans and stews in Latin America!
+With no shame, I raise that flag!
 As vegans need to know your beans, pulses, chickpeas, and pulses.
-They constitute the healthiest source of proteins, but also the cheapest.
+They constitute the healthiest source of proteins but also the cheapest.

-The dish is also versatile in that you can add ground firm tofu or tempeh as an extra protein source.
-Enjoy it on its own, as a filling for organic whole-grain tortillas, with organic rice or scooped up with sprouted chips.
+The dish is also versatile in adding ground firm tofu, vegan mince, or tempeh as an extra plant-based protein source.
+Enjoy it on its own, as a filling for organic whole-grain tortillas, with organic rice, or scooped up with sprouted chips.
 It is packed with vitamins, minerals, fiber, and phytonutrients!